qim-center/insegt3d/README.md

 `pip install git+https://github.com/laprade117/interactive-unet`

 5. Launch the tool:
-`interactive-unet`

-6. If `interactive-unet` doesn't produce a working NiceGUI interface, an alternative is to just clone the repo and run `python interactive_unet/app.py`
+`interactive-unet --project_folder "path/to/project_folder" --num_classes 2`

 While running on Thinlinc, you can only access the tool from the browser within the the ThinLinc Client.
-Access outside of the ThinLinc client is not working yet.
+Access outside of the ThinLinc client is not working.